CharlesStockman/Udacity----Scalable-Microservices-With-Kubernetes/README.md

 The monolith executable should be executed as root and showServicesProvided.sh ( show the service that the monolith provides ) can be executed as any user.

 ## Docker
-The purpose of these two program are to create the application and then add the application and create the docker image

 In the App Directory

-### Monolith Docker Images

 The buildContainerImage.sh will build the executable the will become part of the image.